TAHJones/elements-of-healing/README.md

 - A problems occurred when customising the layout of my projects allauth forms.
 Forms with only a small amount of content would have a limited height which would break the pages layout.
 The footer section would be forced up the page and the page background image would be visible beneath it.
 To fix this problem the allauth base.html template was replaced with the form_base.html and message_base.html template.
 The message_base.html template would contain classnames that uses min-height with viewpoint units and the transform: translate property to center the page content.
 This prevented the limited content breaking the page layout.

 - NoReverseMatch at /accounts/logout/ , Reverse for 'home' not found. 'home' is not a valid view function or pattern name.

+- The error message `AttributeError at /profile/, 'UserProfile' object has no attribute 'orders'` occurred when the current user clicks on the 'My Profile' link.
+This was fixed by adding the user_profile field to the Order model in the checkout app.

 ## Deployment